 Styling time: When it comes to styling time, a short haircut could be the way forward if you’re not a fan of messing around in front of the mirror every morning.
 Military cuts, fades and tapered cuts are all super low-maintenance, saving you from the pre-work hassle and allowing more time for your morning coffee!

-Regular barbers visits: These cuts do require a little more upkeep— a trim every few weeks is generally required to keep your hair looking neat and tidy.
-Medium length styles tend to have a little more movement in terms of growing out, but if you want to keep things tip-top, a regular barber visit is recommended for most short cuts.
+Regular barber visits: These cuts do require a little more upkeep— a trim every few weeks is generally required to keep your hair looking neat and tidy.
+Medium-length styles tend to have a bit more movement in terms of growing out, but if you want to keep things tip-top, a regular barber visit is recommended for most short cuts.

 Messy or structured: Short hair cuts tend to be more structured and clean by default, as opposed to longer cuts.
 Because the hair is clipped so short, it retains its shape easily.

 If you prefer a more windswept look, however, you can always opt for a longer top.
 You’ll then have more freedom to ‘muss’ it up with some sea salt spray or gel for a more je ne sais quoi vibe, while keeping the sides neat and tidy.

 Texture and thickness: If you’ve been blessed with thicker hair, a short haircut is a bonafide way of preventing unruliness.
 Short back-and-sides with a longer top or a crew cut is an effective way of highlighting your (envy-invoking) ability to grow thick, voluminous hair, without the accompanying hassle of long hair management.

 On the contrary, if your hair is on the thinner side, short cuts can be super flattering too.
 In fact, short cuts are a tried-and-tested industry technique to disguise thinning hair.
 While longer strands tend to emphasize thin or fine hair, short, blunt haircuts create the illusion of thickness.